magento/devdocs/guides/v2.0/extension-dev-guide/required-configuration-files.md

   </span>
 </div>

+{% include php-dev/component-root.md %}

 ##Use /etc for your configuration files

-Magento 2 looks for configuration information for each module in that module&#8217;s `etc` folder.
-Depending on the needs of your module, you might have the following configuration files at the top level of your module&#8217;s `etc` folder:
+Magento 2 looks for configuration information for each module in that module's `etc` directory.
+Depending on the needs of your module, you might have the following configuration files at the top level of your module's `etc` directory:

 * acl.xml
 * config.xml